Klosmi/Java-Basics/JS-examples-definitions.md

   *Pro way*
   *If the `income` is greater than 100_000 we put it in the first class, otherwise to the economy class.*

   *We have a string variable  which we want to set to adifferent string depending on the result of the expression.
 (We can not set it to a boolean, because it is a string type.)
-So we use the Teranry operator.*
+So we use the Ternary operator.*
   ```
   package com.exercise;